 There’s clearly a bit of Native American mythology built in here.
 Each drink of the Great Willow tea sends Connor upon a Sky Journey, hallucinating wildly as he is visited by animal spirits who teach him to take upon their form and powers.
 He is warned it comes at a great price however; using the powers in-game comes at the cost of health, and Connor’s personality rapidly shifts to become far more aggressive and nasty as he consumes more and more of the tea.

 Each episode adds in a new power for Connor to use.
 His wolf power allows him to move quickly and invisibly between cover, as well as summon a pack of wolves to help him in combat.
-Using it scoot into a group of enemies and take them out incredibly quickly is insanely satisfying, as is using the power in combat to throw soldiers off balance.
-The Eagle power added in The Betrayal is glorious, enabling Connor to flit between vantage points, which you can chain together at rapid speed and launch Connor across the city.
+Using it to scoot into a group of enemies and take them out incredibly quickly is insanely satisfying, as is using the power in combat to throw soldiers off balance.
+The Eagle power added in The Betrayal is glorious, enabling Connor to flit between vantage points, which you can chain together at rapid speed to launch Connor across the city.
 The Bear power of The Redemption is by far the weakest, a combat power that costs too much life to be really worth it.
 However, the powers fit brilliantly in The Tyranny of King Washington’s what-if setting, giving Connor a fantastic new set of ways to interact with the world.

-It’s a fantastic premise, even if the missions (especially at the start) are unfortunately boring.
+It’s a brilliant premise, even if the missions (especially at the start) are unfortunately boring.
 There aren’t really any indications for when a mission is completed, instead just ending abruptly.
 Thankfully, there aren’t too many missions in each episode – if you take on the main story in each you can be done with them in a few short hours, though obviously the side content can keep you going should you want that.
 Some annoyances with the missions crop up in each episode – one mission in The Infamy requires Connor to search for clues, but the markers don’t show up clearly against the howling snows of the Frontier, while in The Betrayal the game forces you to play checkers twice for no good reason.
 At least the third episode, The Redemption, gives us a marvelous opening as Connor sails the Aquila headfirst into the seat of Washington’s power, New York.